Customer Locations – Add, Edit And Insert Locations Into Best Routes

 No. Of VisitsDisplay only Customer Locations based on a specific minimum and/or maximum number of route visits.

-Manage Customer Locations – Edit, Delete, And Other Actions
+Manage Customer Locations – View, Edit, And Modify Location Details

 To modify a Customer Location, click the 'Edit' button or the Down Arrow to access additional actions.